MXMX0811/ROS_project_restaurant/README.md

     body_error = (((jo.dic['right_hip']['x'] + jo.dic['left_hip']['x']) / 2) + jo.dic['neck']['x']) / 2
     pub_x_error.publish(str(body_error))

 `find_people` will use these error to drive to customer.
+With these error, `find_people` can adjust the posture of robot by sending messages of velocity to topic `/cmd_vel_mux/input/navi`.

 ## Navigation